splunk/public-o11y-docs/references/system-limits/sys-limits-apm.rst

      - Spans are dropped after you reach the limit.
    * - Trace size
      - 16 MB
-     - Spans are dropped from traces that exceed the 16 MB limit and are not analyzed by Splunk APM after.
+     - Spans are dropped from traces that exceed the 16 MB limit and are not analyzed by Splunk APM.
    * - Span accumulation duration
      - 10 minutes
      - When a specific trace ID reaches this limit, subsequent spans are grouped into another trace segment.
 Exceeding the limit leads to suboptimal trace-based analysis for inferred services, failure root cause metrics and workflow metrics, but no spans or traces exceeding this limit are dropped.